-With the equity and bond markets posting positive returns for the quarter, alternative investments produced mixed results.
-Alternatives returned 0.62%, as measured by the U.S. Fund Multialternative peer group.
+Alternative investments joined the equity and fixed income markets in producing positive returns for the quarter.
+Alternatives returned 1.51%, as measured by the U.S. Multialternative Fund peer group.
 The AMS IC maintains a slightly favorable view of alternatives for their potential to mitigate risk during an equity downturn.

 For sector information relating to charts and commentary above, see index definitions on pages 5 through 6.
-Portfolio Positioning reflects the AMS IC's general opinions regarding how exposure to various market sectors may help or hinder achieving the portfolio's long term objective.
-The policy and sector allocations are subject to change without notice.
+Portfolio Positioning reflects the AMS IC's general opinions regarding how exposure to various market sectors may help or hinder achieving a portfolio's long term objective and are subject to change without notice.
 Indices and peer groups are not available for direct investment.
 Any investor who attempts to mimic the performance of an index and peer group would incur fees and expenses which would reduce returns.
 Asset Allocation and Diversification does not ensure a profit or protect against a loss.
 All investments are subject to risk.
 There is no assurance that any investment strategy will be successful.
 Past performance is not a guarantee of future results.
 Dividends are not guaranteed and a company's future ability to pay dividends may be limited.